-4. No guidelines on the issuing process for MZOs CIHA Orders can only be requested by municipal Councils with the Minister process for MZOS having to follow "guidelines" on the issuing process.
+having to follow "guidelines" on the 4.
+No guidelines on the issuing CIHA Orders can only be requested by issuing process. process for MZOs

 Types of Development Eligible for CIHA

 CIHA Orders can be made for the following priority developments: